 In 2004, at-sea observer surveys were conducted on headboats from North Carolina and South Carolina, and coverage was extended to east Florida in 2005.
-In the Florida Keys, the at-sea headboat survey was funded by the Gulf Fisheries Information Network (Gulf FIN) from 2005 until 2007.
+In the Florida Keys, the at-sea headboat survey was funded by the Gulf Fisheries Information Network (Gulf FIN) from 2005 through 2007.
 In 2010, the state of Florida secured alternative funds to continue limited at-sea observer coverage for headboats in the Keys through 2013.
+There were no headboats sampled in the Keys in 2014 due to loss of funding.